googlecodelabs/tensorflow-style-transfer-android/README.md

-# Artistic Style Transfor in Android using TensorFlow
+# Artistic Style Transfer in Android using TensorFlow

 This repository supports the codelab for [Artistic Style Transfer in Android using TensorFlow](codelab).
 It is based on code forked from the [TensorFlow](https://github.com/tensorflow/tensorflow) repository.